calaldees/teachingWorkshops/teacherEducation/computingAcrossCurriculum.md

             * Community/Society/Law/Citizenship/Environment/MinorityGroups?
             * Computing reference?
         * Play Crossover subject/discipline bingo!
 How many genuine cross curricular links can you find?
+            * Refer to the curriculums of other subjects
         * Two possibilities
             * Breath? (create multiple small lessons that touch a few disciplines)
             * Depth? (create a single topic that touches as many disciplines as possible)